lionel-panhaleux/yawp-court/design/architecture.md

 - Player account (nickname, decks, current games)
 - Log & chat interface
-- 4 and 5 players game, all card
+- 4 and 5 players game, all cards
-- Check decks legality (grouping, cards count, and banned list)
+- Check decks legality (grouping, cards count and banned list)
 - Choose seat at game start
 - Spectator mode (silent in tournament game)
 - Game can continue if a player disconnects and reconnects
 - Game can continue if the server is rebooted
-- All counters (Anarch, Corruption, Disease, Pathos, ...)
+- All counters, or a way to choose name/color for them (nondescript, anarch, corruption, disease, pathos, ablative, clot, ritual, hostage, soul, target, pact, container, link, investment, rush, oath, torture, phobia, currency, riddle, threat, shattered, surge, transfusion, poison, training, nightmare, status, taint, burn, vandal, graft, founder, research, seduction, pox, allegiance, derangement, trap)
+- Counter on a Methusalah (eg. target counter from Deploy the Hand, link from Hexaped, threat from Sabbat Threat, shattered from Shatter the Gate)
-- Notes (Rack target, Toreador Grand Ball, Call the Great Beast disciplines)
+- Notes on cards (Rack target, Toreador Grand Ball, Call the Great Beast disciplines, Liaison title)
 - Unlock all (with possibility to prevent unlock for infernal minions)
 - Remove a card from play
 - Random discard